g-rmc/g-rmc/README.md

 <div align="left">
   <h3>About me:</h3>
-  <p>• 🏢 A full stack developer that love buildings and an architect that love programs </p>
+  <p>• 🏢 A full stack developer that love buildings and an architect that love codes </p>
   <p>• 🏳️‍🌈 Embrace LGBT+ community </p>
-  <p>• 🎓 Already working with Javascript and React from Front End </p>
+  <p>• 🎓 Already working with Javascript, TypeScript, React, Prisma</p>
-  <p>• 📚 Always learning, at the moment about API and Back End </p>
+  <p>• 📚 Always learning, at the moment about Docker, AWS </p>
   <p>• 🎢️‍ Addicted to rollercoasters </p>
 </div>